 The virtues of the spirit help us to conquer our own failings and balance our lives.
 In this way, we have no need to conquer others.
 In fact, just the opposite.
 We can then open our hearts and lives to promote friendliness, compassion, and happiness to everyone and everything.

-Our inborn spiritual desire to seek the unknown and explore our awareness, You do this when create your own path.
+Our inborn spiritual desire to seek the unknown and explore our awareness, You do this as you create your own path.
 Mythologies are signposts that show us it can be done.
 They point the way, but we all have different lives.
 We must find our own way.

 Above all, connect regularly with the source of being.
 Develop your own path.
 Learn about and use the ancient spiritual technologies of spiritual exploration to forge your own path.
 Namaste.
 Blessed Be.